Velvety smooth vegan chocolate pudding made from scratch. This healthy recipe is refined sugar free with paleo option.

 What little leftovers of green smoothie there were, Olivia had a great time emptying out into my purse, over her feet and onto our (fairly light colored) carpet.
 Wet wipes came to the quick rescue again…

-I guess you could say, I was lucky it wasn’t this chocolate pudding she was happily spreading over our apartment.
+I guess you could say, I was lucky it wasn’t this vegan chocolate pudding she was happily spreading over our apartment.
 Because you, know she would, if given the chance.

 But there was no way I would leave any leftovers of this delicious chocolate yumminess sit around.
 Nope, my bowl is always licked clean.

 Cooked chocolate pudding was always one of my favorite quick desserts.
 It had to be cooked though; the instant kind just doesn’t compare.
 We always used the packaged powder mix and cooked it with sugar and milk.

 Little did I know back then, that we had all the ingredients of that mix at home and could make chocolate pudding from scratch without any of the additive those packaged mixes tend to have.

 The dry ingredients in this vegan pudding recipe are just cocoa powder, a touch of salt and a powdered starch.
 Cornstarch would be the most common, but if you are avoiding all corn products, I have also had success with tapioca starch and arrowroot powder.

 To make this recipe fully vegan I used coconut milk and I am sure any other non-dairy milk will work too.
 Coconut just gives a chocolate pudding a unique tropical touch.
 But almond milk chocolate pudding would be great too.